STEPHENS CITY UNITED METHODIST CHURCH SINCE 1775

 In a footnote, the author cited he is not positive that he is correct as to the time this occurrence took place, but has been informed it was just before the commencement of the war of the Revolution.
 The late Dr. John Tilden communicated this information to the writer — which he stated he learned from Mrs. Stephens.

 However John I. Sloat in his book, “Methodism in Winchester” published in 1926, contends that Richard Wright and Williams Watters first preached in Winchester during the summer of 1772.
-Sloat claims that Francis Asbury also preached here in November 1772.
+Sloat does not document his claim.
+Sloat also claims that Francis Asbury also preached here in November 1772.
+In his book, “The Churches of Winchester, Virginia,“ published in 1960, Garland Quarles states, “It has been claimed that he (Asbury) went to Winchester, Virginia in 1772; but that early trip was to a town of the same name in Maryland.
+Because of the confusion, the name of Winchester in Maryland was later changed to Westminster.”

 However, as Virginia already had an Established Church, the Church of England, for which a County tax was levied, all had to go to the parish church for Baptism, Communion and Marriage.
 Passage of the 1689 English Toleration Act by the English Parliament gave new rights to religious dissenters, allowing them to register their meeting houses and license their ministers to preach.
 The Virginia legislature did not recognize the Toleration Act until 1699.
 This system continued through the unsettled and tense time of the Revolution.
 In 1784, one year after the Treaty of Paris ended the Revolutionary War, Virginia’s General Assembly voted to disestablish the Virginia Anglican Church.